appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/2-operator-directory.rst

    #.
 The transaction fees must meet or exceed the protocol parameter,
       denominated in Lovelaces.

    #.
-The transaction must include the Midgard hub oracle NFT in a
+The transaction must include the Sundial hub oracle NFT in a
       reference input.

    #.
-Let be the policy ID in the corresponding field of the Midgard hub
+Let be the policy ID in the corresponding field of the Sundial hub
       oracle.

    #.
 The transaction must Remove a node from the via the Remove